It originally appeared during the fight against Agahnim in A Link to the Past, which lets you use either the Master Sword or the butterfly net.

 In Sonic the Hedgehog (2006), this is Silver's primary means of taking out everything.
 Since he has no way to attack enemies directly (aside from a psychoshock attack that can do a tiny bit of damage and allow Silver to grab them while stunned) Silver's primary means of attacking is to use telekinesis to grab any nearby debris or, if nothing else is around, the enemy's projectiles and throw them back at the target.

 In Mega Man X 6, Gate is completely immune to your attacks.
 The only way to hit him is to attack the colored spheres he throws at you; they then split into pieces, which damage Gate if they hit him.
-Oh, and did I mention that this battle happens in a room with a bunch of tiny platforms above a Bottomless Pit?
+And this battle happens in a room with a bunch of tiny platforms above a Bottomless Pit.
 Good thing your characters can climb the walls.

-The first form of the final boss in Mega Man 9 spits out explosive dinosaur eggs (!).
+The first form of the Wily Machine No. 9 in Mega Man 9 spits out explosive dinosaur eggs (!).
 The eggs have to be shot back so they bounce into the boss's mouth.

 The N64 game Mischief Makers had a level where you play volleyball with a boss.
 The boss in question is also a kitty cat.